vimc/montagu-task-queue/README.md

 ## Development

+Ensure your default installation of python3 is version 3.6.

 Run dependencies (Montagu API and DB, OrderlyWeb and a local Redis message queue in docker) with `scripts/run-dependencies.sh`

 Dependencies also include a fake smtp server run from a [docker image](https://hub.docker.com/r/reachfive/fake-smtp-server)